 Candidates must be the principal investigator/first author on the project.
 While collaborators or co-authors are permitted, the project must primarily reflect the applicant’s work and original thinking.

-The project must be applied clinical research with a general focus on improving health service psychology delivery.
+The project must be applied clinical research with a general focus on improving psychology delivery in a health, including mental health, setting.
 In general, review papers are not eligible.

 The project may be a component of the candidate’s curricular requirements, i.e., a thesis, dissertation, or major research paper.